Another Word For CLEAR

 Adjective : Having the ability to perceive, especially to perceive quickly.

-Adjective : (psychology, education, dated) Perceiving events only in the moment, without reflection, as a very young child.
+Adjective : (psychology, education, dated) Perceiving events only in the moment, without reflection, like a very young child.

 open